everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 ### Our functions

-We will write arithmetic operations in each language to keep our example code simple.
+We will write arithmetic operations in each language to keep our example code simple and straightforward.
 We will use division to show division by zero error reporting.

-Rust will perform addition and division, JavaScript will perform subtraction, and Python multiplication.
+Our Rust program will perform addition and division; the JavaScript one will perform subtraction; and, the Python program will carry out multiplication.

-Our functions will be compiled to Wasm components using tools from or is built upon the excellent projects from the [Bytecode Alliance][bytecode-alliance].
+Our functions will be compiled to Wasm components using tools from or built upon the excellent work from the [Bytecode Alliance][bytecode-alliance].
 The Wasm component ecosystem is evolving quickly, so keep in mind that the techniques described in this blog post may be out of date.
 We'll provide links so you can check on the latest developments.

 #### Rust